 Once diagnosed, a brain AVM can often be treated successfully to prevent or reduce the risk of complications.

 Symptoms of AVM vary based on where it's located.
-Often the first signs and symptoms appear after bleeding occurs, and can include:
+Often the first signs and symptoms appear after bleeding occurs.
+Besides bleeding, signs and symptoms can include:

 - Progressive loss of neurological function